 Amateur and professional photographers require a permit to photograph in the park.
 This small financial contribution goes towards the ongoing maintenance of the parkland and Palace.

 The park is open throughout the day.
 However, the children’s playground and skatepark are locked at dusk.

 At times, our outdoor events mean that areas of the Park cannot be accessed.
 Contact the venue for more information.

 Yes, this is included in your booking fee.
 We have sizes from baby 6 to adult 13.
-Please note however, we are not providing our skating aids (seals, snowmen and penguins) at this current time.
+Please note however, we are providing our skating aids (seals, snowmen and penguins) at weekends and during the school holidays only.

 Don’t worry, just come and give it a go.
 We do also have classes available if you want to learn with the help of one of our professional tutors.

 Visitors must wear a face mask, unless medically exempt, during their time in the facility, but can take them off on the ice.